jepa/climatechangempa/README.md

 - **Main_script.Rmd**: This is the *RMD* where you can find all the data analysis for the manuscript including results and figures

-- **Manuscript_Draft.RMD**: Manuscript draft submitted as a PDF or word document to journal

 ### Folders

 - **Figures**: Manuscript final figures